 The following documents are here to assist you in your growth as a Toastmasters Member.
-If you are a new member, you will need to request access to any Google Docs listed (simply click on the document title).
+Only members have access to the Upcoming Role Signup Sheet and Member Roster.

 |Role Signup Sheet

 Use this spreadsheet to sign up for roles in advance and to confirm or cancel your role as needed.

 This document will help you prepare for overseeing a fun, informative meeting